Governor of Bali

-The Governor of Bali is the head of the first-level in the Bali Provincial Government who holds the government in Bali along with the vice governor and 55 members of the Bali Regional House of Representatives (DPRD).
-The Governor and Vice Governor of Bali are elected through general elections which are held every 5 years.
+The Governor of Bali (Gubernur Bali) is the head of the first-level administration of the Bali provincial government, and governs the province alongside the vice governor and the 55 members of the Bali Regional House of Representatives (DPRD).
+The governor and vice governor are elected in general elections held every five years.
+The current governor of Bali is I Wayan Koster.

 History

-On August 14, 1958, the Province of Bali was formed, which was originally a residential area of the Province of Lesser Sunda Islands or Nusa Tenggara into an autonomous province in Indonesia.
-The Province of Bali has been under the auspices of various leaders who have changed the socio-economic and cultural conditions of the Balinese people.
-There have been at least nine governors and two acting governors who have led the Province of Bali with various backgrounds such as bureaucrats/non-party civil servants, the military and political parties.
+On 14 August 1958, the Province of Bali was established.
+It had previously been a residency within the Province of the Lesser Sunda Islands (Nusa Tenggara), and was made an autonomous province within Indonesia.
+The Province of Bali has been led by a succession of leaders who have transformed the socio‑economic and cultural conditions of the Balinese people.
+At least eight governors and three acting governors have served the province, coming from various backgrounds, including bureaucrats (non‑party civil servants), military officers and politicians.